acardona123/42_tester_cub3d_parsing/readme.md

 ## Notes
 Cub3D uses a graphical library called **mlx** that creates a window as soon as it is initialized, even before textures are imported.
-Therefore, it is highly likely that during the tests, such windows will be briefly opened.
+Therefore, it is highly likely that during the tests, such windows may be briefly opened.
-The tester detects that a parsing error has not been properly managed by finding that the Cub3D program segfaulted or started the game despite the invalidity of the map.
+The tester considers a parsing error as not properly managed if Cub3D segfaults or starts the game despite the map being invalid.

-If you find any other parsing test case to add about invalid maps please contact me and i'll be glad to include them.
+If you find any other invalid map parsing test cases to add, please contact me and I'll be glad to include them.

 And most importantly: have fun with the project !